-The Training Program faculty consists of six licensed psychologists on site and eleven adjunct faculty members.
+The Training Program faculty consists of five licensed psychologists on site and eleven adjunct faculty members.
 The diversity of clinical training and academic backgrounds, as well as clinical, research and teaching interests of the faculty, ensure interns a stimulating and culturally rich training environment.
 All faculty provide individual and group supervision either to interns and serve as speakers for seminars.
 Adjunct faculty as well as guest speakers round out the faculty and present on topics reflective of their respective clinical expertise; some additionally provide group supervision to the interns.
 A clear chain of managerial responsibility has been established within the Training Program.
-Dr. Gordon, as Chief Psychologist, provides administrative support to Dr. Breed, the Director of Training, who ensures the overall quality of the internship program itself and oversees all supervised experience of interns on both inpatient and outpatient rotations.
+Dr. Riccobono, as Director of the Psychology Service, provides administrative support to Dr. Breed, the Director of Training, who ensures the overall quality of the internship program itself and oversees all supervised experience of interns on both inpatient and outpatient rotations.
+Dr. Putnam, the Associate Internship Director, develops the didactics schedule and provides support to Dr. Breed.
 All training faculty provide didactics and supervisions to interns, and feedback on intern performance and training opportunities to the Training Director.
 Together, the faculty shares the collective responsibility for the success of the training program.